Hi, I’m Stephan.

 I spent my childhood and adolescence in a small beach town in Northern Germany.
 It was a beautiful place to grow up – bustling with excitement in the summer, sleepy and cozy in the winter.

-The Schedule
+My Schedule

 I currently publish new episodes once to twice per week.

-Musically, this will be all over the place, but focused on “experimental” music – which I do realize is a very flawed and indefinite term.
+Musically, this will be all over the place, but focused on “experimental” music – which I realize is a very flawed and indefinite term.
 Still, it’s the only way to describe the quality I’m looking for.

 I don’t care too much about genre.
-I write about ambient, experimental electronic, leftfield hip-hop, avant-garde rock, spiritual jazz and anything else that sparks my interest really.
+I write about ambient, experimental electronic, leftfield hip-hop, avant-garde rock, free jazz and anything else that sparks my interest really.
+I hope you appreciate the diversity.

 Where To Start

-It’s exclusively available to paid subscribers.
+The archive is exclusively available to paid subscribers.

 If you’ve subscribed for free and enjoyed my posts, please consider upgrading your subscription for the full experience.

-3 Most Popular Posts
+3 Popular Posts

 A Guide to Berlin’s Experimental Music Scene